 The speed limit is 5 mph in camp and 15 mph on reservation roads leading to camp.
 For everyone's safety, please do not exceed the speed limits.
 Due to limited space, units may take one vehicle at a time to their campsite to unload camping gear upon arrival.
 Once gear has been dropped off, vehicles need to be moved to the parking lot.
 Handicapped exceptions are allowed with a permit from the camp office.
-The only exception to this rule is a Pack trailer may be parked at your campsite if space allows.
+A Pack trailer may be parked at your campsite if space allows.